ACl365/england-environmental-justice-analysis/README.md

 # uk-environmental-justice-analysis
-Applying causal inference &amp; ML in Python to investigate environmental justice and health impacts in England.
+Applying causal inference &amp; ML in Python to investigate environmental justice and health impacts in the United Kingdom.